YOU still see the smoke before the seeding rigs are primed for action.

 “My farming experience and listening to my peers convinced me the machine was the way to go for Australian farmers,” he said.

-“It is one of those times when collective thoughts of doing something a different way have borne fruit.”
+“It really is one of those times when collective thoughts of doing something a different way has borne fruit.”

-Mr Perry said the Mandako Storm provided a lot of solutions for farmers, whether they were croppers or engaged in mixed farming.
+Mr Perry believes the Mandako Storm provides a lot of solutions for farmers, whether they are croppers or engaged in mixed farming.